-Our Passage Through Time walkway begins with a Gayogo̱hó:nǫ (generally known by the mispronunciation Cayuga) creation myth that was made in collaboration with local representatives of the Gayogo̱hó:nǫ Nation.
-The indigenous peoples of the Haudenosaunee Confederacy have inhabited this land for over 13,000 years; our items on display for their history are currently on loan from the Cayuga Nation.
+Our Passage Through Time walkway begins with a video representation of the Gayogo̱hó:nǫ' (generally known by the mispronunciation Cayuga) creation myth.
+This video was was made in collaboration with local representatives of the Gayogo̱hó:nǫ' Nation.
+We collectively acknowledge that Tompkins County is located on the traditional, ancestral, and contemporary lands of Indigenous people.
+All Native American items currently on display in our museum are on loan from the Cayuga Nation.

 The timeline highlights snippets of Tompkins County history from the building of the famed Clinton Hotel, to the election of Svante Myrick in 2011, Ithaca's first African-American Mayor.